⚖️ Greenville, SC

 How do I find a reputable real estate attorney in Greenville?

-The best approach is to ask for referrals from your local real estate investor network, REIA (Real Estate Investors Association) group, or trusted agents and lenders in Greenville.
-Online reviews on Google and Yelp are helpful, but nothing beats a personal referral from another investor who has used the same professional for a comparable project.
+Ask for referrals from your local REIA (Real Estate Investors Association) group, trusted agents, and lenders in Greenville.
+Online reviews on Google are helpful, but nothing beats a personal referral from another Greenville investor who has used the same professional for a comparable project.

 What should I look for when hiring real estate attorneys in South Carolina?